stefanbijanic/Ethereum-wallet/README.md

 # Ethereum-wallet
 - "Ethereum wallet" is a local service REST API custodial wallet application.
+The application is connected to ropsten infura test network.

 #Requirements
 - MySQL